with a realtime review of portfolio performance during the recent market pullback.

 I see such a holistic view very rarely implemented in practice – most products and services are aimed at specific niches and many investors are biased towards one strategy or asset allocation over another, because of their underlying investment philosophy.
-For me the most promising approach is to diversify across a number of different approaches and philosophies that all work – as long as I can reasonably include them in my portfolio and investment beliefs.
+For me the most promising approach is to diversify across a number of different approaches and philosophies that all work, with the probability for a positive outcome on their side – as long as I can reasonably include them in my portfolio and investment beliefs.

 Every single portfolio element may underperform or even fail, but the differentiation against both a classic form of portfolio allocation and individual trading strategies lies in balancing the diverse parts.
 Only the result of the portfolio as a whole counts and over time this result should be superior to any single strategy or asset allocation on its own.

 In order to succeed, I frequently analyze the role each component plays in the whole, especially when special market events stress-test them in live conditions.
 Awareness of each element´s characteristics, dangers and likely performance in different market regimes is immensely important.

 At the beginning of February 2018 a rather extreme equity market pullback (especially when viewed through the lens of volatility) happened.
 While it was overdue, it also arrived quite suddenly with few and subtle indications.
 This quick shift from the low volatility extreme in 2017, with record strings of new equity highs worldwide combined with unprecedented volatility lows across asset classes, to the most extreme volatility spike ever seen in the VIX (up 115.6% on February 5th alone), was especially lethal to popular short volatility strategies.

 As short volatility strategies are a core component of what I invest in and describe in this blog, a good question to ask would be: Well, how did the portfolio do?